SAP Tips: Change Database tables directly

 press ‘/H’ in the command window and double click on the line of the record, which you would like to modify.

-Now switch of the debugging and execute and viola! you got all the fields editable.. just change it to what ever you need and press ‘SAVE’.
+Now switch off the debugging and execute and viola! you got all the fields editable.. just change it to whatever you need and press ‘SAVE’.

 See the new contents.